 NACHA Membership Approves New Rules to Further Improve ACH Network Quality

 On August 26, the National Automated Clearing House Association (NACHA) announced its voting membership approved new amendments to the NACHA Operating Rules that will further improve ACH Network quality by reducing the incidence of ACH transactions that result in exceptions and returns.
-Information highlighting the key elements of these amendments are outlined below for your review:
+Information highlighting the key elements of these amendments is outlined below for your review.

-· The Rule has established a return rate limit for administrative or account data error debit entries (example – closed account and invalid account number) to 3 percent of transactions.
+- The Rule has established a return rate limit for administrative or account data error debit entries (for example – closed account and invalid account number) to 3 percent of transactions.
 Return Reason Codes R02, R03 and R04

-These new rule amendments went into effect September 18, 2015.
+These new rule amendments went into effect on September 18, 2015.